qqqabbc123/mavlinkjava/trunk/org.mavlink.generator/generator_readme.txt

 This MAVLink Java generator uses MAVLink xml definition files to generate Java classes files.
 See the readme in org.mavlink.library to use MAVLink in your Java program.
 Here is only the use of MAVLinl Java generator.

-It is architectured with 3 Eclipse Java projects. org.mavlink.generator : contains the generator and MAVLink xml files.
+It is architectured with 4 Eclipse Java projects. org.mavlink.generator : contains the generator and MAVLink xml files.
 Generated code is put in org.mavlink.library/generated folder. org.mavlink.library : Helpers for MAVLink and message.
-Contains generated code from generator. org.mavlink.util : CRC classes uses by generator and library.
+Contains generated code from generator. org.mavlink.util : CRC classes uses by generator and library. org.mavlink.maven : parent pom for the project

 After code generation, 2 jar descriptors in org.mavlink.library and org.mavlink.util projects can be used to generate jars for your application...